WilliamConnatser/pg-toolbox/README.md

 - Toolbox files are consumed by the scripts which run after executing the CLI commands.
 - All toolbox files inside the pg-toolbox folder are consumed by the CLI commands.
 The filepath from the root folder of your project to the folder containing the toolbox files is defined by the PGMIGRATIONS environment variable.
-- All scripts executed by the CLI commands are executed in alphabetical order (ascending when migrating and seeding, or descending when truncating and rolling back).
+- All scripts applied by the CLI commands are applied in alphabetical order (ascending when migrating and seeding, or descending when truncating and rolling back).
 - Toolbox files must export an async function which returns an object literal.
 - The object literal should contain the following keys: `migrate`, `rollback`, `truncate`, and `seed`.
 - Each value of the object is a `slonik` query wrapped in backticks, and preceded by a sql template tag which can be imported like so: `const {sql} = require('pg-toolbox')`